mmmaxime/FP_Book_Recommender/README.md

 # Iron Hack Final Project: Book Recommender
 This project aims to run a book recommender based on the inputted book title and outputs 3 book title recommendations, its respective authors, genres, and book covers.
-This data was accumulated through two Kaggle datasets, and web-scraping using selenium.
+This data was accumulated through two Kaggle datasets, and web-scraping using [Selenium](https://selenium-python.readthedocs.io/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+Here is the link to my Google Slides  [presentation](https://docs.google.com/presentation/d/1DpB_7iD-pqaU0gNgE7iDsF7sMrAUeTNN147uk_t6Wqk/edit?usp=sharing).

 ## Motivation
 Decided to further enquire on this topic, as before the Iron Hack Data Analytics Bootcamp my friends and I were organising a book club and since being in the bootcamp I haven't been able to enjoy said books.
 Now that the Bootcamp is over, I would be very much interested in restarting this book club and receiving recommendations based on titles and genres of books we previously liked.

 ## Build Status
 The code for this Jupyter Notebook is divided into parts:
+  - __Web Scraping:__ Web Scraping was done through the use of Selenium off of the Barnes & Noble website (link below), information such as title, author, year_published, isbn,    image_link, genre, description, publisher, page_count and rating were pulling and organized into a DataFrame.
+For the other 2 sets, they were pulled from the Kaggle website(links below).
-  - __Data Cleaning:__ Divided into different book databases, then ultimately concatenating the data with columns: title, author, year_published, isbn,    image_link, genre, description, publisher, page_count and rating.
+  - __Data Cleaning and EDA:__ Divided into different book databases, then ultimately concatenating the data with columns: title, author, year_published, isbn,    image_link, genre, description, publisher, page_count and rating.
   - __Analysis/Recommender:__ Used the CountVectorizer recommender/model to analyse, cluster, and recommend books based on the user inputing a book title.
   - A large part of the book has repearted code